 Moving the whole of Spain with its thumping, extraordinarily captivating music, the Primavera Sound takes places towards the end of May through the big dens of Spain, including- Barcelona and Catalonia.
-In its sixteenth edition, this year, the festival has retained to be one of the biggest European music festivals given its grand location of the Parc del Frum on the seafront.
+In its eighteenth edition, this year, the festival has retained to be one of the biggest European music festivals.

 Your visit here is a gateway to some of the coolest genres of music.
 Not following a specific trend or genre, this festival's diversity is certainly its major draw!

 Not to be missed: Musical memories of different artists.

 If you thought Croatia was all about Game of Thrones’ locations, hold on till you know more about its fabulous music scenes.
 Its accessibility as one of the cheapest places to visit in Europe has Croatia budding as the next big thing.
 This is one reason why explorers from all over the world are heading to Croatia for an assortment of experiences.

 The Ultra-Europe is one electronic music fest, that draws music enthusiasts to its multi-venue grounds.
 Today, the festival is much more than just this three-day music festival, with lots of parties including a beach party and a yacht regatta.
 All this in the land of this coastal town will definitely leave you with some cherishing memories.